Design rules for industrial-scale sintering of UB4-UBC composites with high uranium density: Methodology

 \subsection{SEM imaging}

-SEM and EDS images were collected to determine the microstructure, the elemental composition, and homogeneity after sintering.
+SEM and EDX images were collected to determine the microstructure, the elemental composition, and homogeneity after sintering.
 The Zeiss Sigma \num{300} VP Field Emission SEM located at the MIT ISN was used for imaging.
-A voltage of \qty{25}{\kV} was used for the EDS data collection, to ensure that the electron energy was well above the uranium L-a edge at \qty{13.6}{\keV}.
+A voltage of \qty{25}{\kV} was used for the EDX data collection, to ensure that the electron energy was well above the uranium L-\(\alpha\) edge at \qty{13.6}{\keV}.